Cerastes vipera: Description

-Adults average 20–35 cm in total length (body + tail), with a maximum total length of 50 cm.
+Adults of Cerastes vipera average 20–35 cm in total length (body + tail), with a maximum total length of 50 cm.
 Females are larger than males.
 Small and stout, it has a broad, triangular head with small eyes set well forward and situated on the junction of the side and the top of the head.

+Behavior

-Their hunting strategy is unique when compared to that of other viperids because they use a combination of both sit-and-wait ambushing and active hunting.
+The hunting strategy of Cerastes vipera is unique when compared to that of other viperids because it uses a combination of both sit-and-wait ambushing and active hunting.
 Active hunting is predominantly used in the months right before hibernation to increase energy intake before the long dormant period.
-They are known for burying themselves in the sand to stay cool, or to ambush prey.
-When they are threatened, they coil up into a distinctive c-shape, causing their scales to rub together to produce a rasping or crackling sound.
+It is known for burying itself in the sand to stay cool, or to ambush prey.
+When threatened, it coils up into a distinctive c-shape, causing its scales to rub together to produce a rasping or crackling sound.

 Common names

-Common names include Sahara sand viper, Avicenna viper, common sand viper, Egyptian asp, Cleopatra's asp, sand viper, Avicenna's sand viper, and lesser cerastes.
+Common names for Cerastes vipera include Sahara sand viper, Avicenna viper, common sand viper, Egyptian asp, Cleopatra's asp, sand viper, Avicenna's sand viper, and lesser cerastes.

-Geographic range
+Geographic distribution

-In arid North Africa, it is found in Mauritania, Morocco, Algeria, Mali, Tunisia, Libya, Niger, Chad, Sudan, and Egypt.
-In the Sinai Peninsula, it is found in Egypt, and Israel.
+In arid North Africa, Cerastes vipera is found in Mauritania, Morocco, Algeria, Mali, Tunisia, Libya, Niger, Chad, Sudan, and Egypt ,Palestine.
+In the Sinai Peninsula is found in Egypt, and Israel.

 The type locality given is "Ægypto" (Egypt).